Daka, Adeyemi, Ashimeru win Austrian Bundesliga league title with Salzburg | Goal.com

 Majeed Ashimeru, Jerome Onguene, Sekou Koita, Mohamed Camara, Patson Daka, Karim Adeyemi and Enock Mwepu have won the 2019-20 Austrian Bundesliga league with Salzburg after defeating Hartberg 3-0 on Sunday at the Red Bull Arena.

-With the first-half heading goalless an unmarked Ramalho headed past goalkeeper Raphael Sallinger a beautiful cross from Domi Szoboszlai.
+Toward the end of the first half, an unmarked Ramalho headed past goalkeeper Raphael Sallinger, after a beautiful cross from Domi Szoboszlai.

-In the 53rd minute, Hee-chan doubled the lead after connecting to an Albert Vallci cross after beating two Hartberg men.
+In the 53rd minute, Hee-chan doubled the lead when connecting to an Albert Vallci cross after beating two Hartberg men.

 Hee-chan turned provider for Daka six minutes later as the Zambia international tapped in from close range.